radarlabs/radar-sdk-ios/README.md

 To run the example app, clone this repository, add your publishable API key in `AppDelegate.swift`, and build the app.

+## Development

+Much of the development workflow for this library is contained in our [Makefile](https://github.com/radarlabs/radar-sdk-ios/blob/master/Makefile)

+`make bootstrap` - install any needed dependencies `make test-pretty` - compile and test (with the xcode output formatted to be readable) `make help` - list all targets

 ## Support

 Have questions?
 We're here to help!
 Email us at [support@radar.io](mailto:support@radar.io).